aku006/bixly-interview-test/README.md

 In case you have never used Postman before, in general, Postman works by sending an HTTP request to the URL in the address bar.
 To the left of the address bar is a dropdown menu with a list of HTTP methods, such as `GET`, `POST`, and `DELETE`; to the right of the address bar is a blue button, "Send," which will send the type of request you make to this URL.
 Right below that is a number of headers with some space below it; this is where you enter your data for the HTTP request to use.
 Below that is the response menu that returns to you the data from each HTTP request.
 You can also open multiple tabs the same way you would in a browser at the top.

-First, open up a new tab and enter the address shown in the terminal into the address bar.
+First, open up a new tab in Postman and enter the address shown in the terminal into the address bar.
 It should say something like "http://127.0.0.1:8000/."
 Select `GET` from the request dropdown menu, and then hit send.
 You should see a message in the Response menu:

     {
         "detail": "Authentication credentials were not provided."